Going My Way (TV series): Synopsis

 Kelly stars as Father Chuck O'Malley, a Roman Catholic priest who is sent to St. Dominic's Parish located in a lower-class section of New York City.
-Dick York, later of Bewitched, portrays a character not in the film, Chuck's boyhood friend Tom Colwell, the director of a secular neighborhood youth center.
-Also co-starring is Leo G. Carroll as the aging pastor, Father Fitzgibbon, portrayed in the film, by Barry Fitzgerald.
-Nydia Westman is Mrs. Featherstone, the housekeeper of the rectory, portrayed by Eily Malyon in the film, where the character is named Mrs. Carmody.
+Dick York portrays Chuck's boyhood friend Tom Colwell, the director of a secular neighborhood youth center.
+Also co-starring is Leo G. Carroll as the aging pastor, Father Fitzgibbon.
+Nydia Westman is Mrs. Featherstone, the housekeeper of the rectory.
 Episodes focus on Father O'Malley's attempts to connect with the congregation and his relationship with the elderly Father Fitzgibbon.